rajghosh06-dev/Pollution-Drift-Predictor/WEEK2/README.md

 # 🌫️ Week2 - Pollution Drift Predictor (Model Training & Evaluation)

-It focused on building a predictive model to estimate Suspended Particulate Matter (SPM) levels using SO₂ and NO₂ concentrations.
-The workflow included thorough exploratory data analysis, feature selection, and training a linear regression model with a 70:30 train-test split.
-Evaluation metrics such as R², MAE, and MSE were computed and logged for transparency.
-Visualizations and markdown summaries were integrated to ensure clarity and reviewer-friendliness, while the trained model was serialized for downstream deployment in Week 3.
+It focused on building predictive models to estimate Suspended Particulate Matter (SPM) levels using SO₂ and NO₂ concentrations.
+The workflow included exploratory data analysis, feature engineering, and training two models: a baseline Linear Regression and a more robust Random Forest Regressor.
+Both models were evaluated using R², MAE, and MSE, with metrics logged for transparency.
+The Random Forest model, serialized as `random_forest_model.pkl`, demonstrated improved accuracy and was selected for deployment in [WEEK 3](../WEEK3).
+Visualizations and markdown summaries were integrated to ensure clarity and reviewer-friendliness throughout the notebook.

 ---